Crime and Punishment (Brooklyn Nine-Nine): Plot

-Two months have passed since Jake (Andy Samberg) and Rosa (Stephanie Beatriz) were framed for the bank robbery, and are now heading to trial.
+Two months have passed since Jake (Andy Samberg) and Rosa (Stephanie Beatriz) were framed for the bank robbery, and they are now heading to trial.
 Due to a lack of evidence against Hawkins, as well as the 9-9's investigation being off the books, the chances that they are found guilty are very high.
-They're also accused of hiding money in Cayman Islands bank accounts that were somehow created in Jake's and Rosa's names.
+They are also accused of hiding money in Cayman Islands bank accounts.

-With one last day to get evidence, the squad finds that they got a name related to Hawkins: Matthew Langdon (Brent Briscoe), in Pennsylvania.
+With one last day to get evidence, the squad finds a name related to Hawkins: Matthew Langdon (Brent Briscoe), in Pennsylvania.
 While Terry (Terry Crews) and Boyle (Joe Lo Truglio) find a hacker to find the database to the bank accounts, Jake and Amy (Melissa Fumero) visit Langdon at his farm.
-He explains that he worked with Hawkins years ago and found her corruption, to which she threatened his life if he didn't flee, forcing him to exclude himself.
+He explains that he worked with Hawkins years ago and discovered her corruption, for which she threatened his life if he did not flee.
 While initially unwilling to participate, he decides to help them.

 Rosa decides not to waste her time and decides to flee with Adrian to a ranch, but Holt (Andre Braugher) convinces her to stay and not leave her "family".
 In the trial, Jake brings Langdon to testify against Hawkins.
 However, Terry and Boyle find too late that Langdon was the one who sent the money to the bank accounts.
-Langdon commits Perjury at the trial by falsely testifying against Jake and Rosa.
+Langdon commits perjury at the trial by falsely testifying against Jake and Rosa.
 After consideration, the jury finds Jake and Rosa guilty.